- Search The Registry

 - My Account

 *The Americo-Liberian community is affirmed on this date in 1820.
 Congo people, or Congau people in Liberian English, are a Liberian ethnic group of African American, Afro Caribbean, and Liberated African descent.

 This date was chosen as its alignment with the Mayflower of Liberia voyage to Liberia from the united states.
 The sister ethnic group of Americo-Liberians are the Sierra Leone Creole people, who share similar ancestry and related culture.
 Americo-Liberians trace their ancestry to free-born and formerly enslaved African Americans who emigrated in the 19th century to become the founders of the state of Liberia.
 They identified there as Americo-Liberians.
 Some African Americans following resettlement in Canada also participated as founding settlers in Sierra Leone and other recaptured repatriates settled in present-day Côte d'Ivoire.

-The terms "Americo-Liberian" and "Congo" had distinct definitions in the nineteenth century, but are currently interchangeable and refer to a whole Black community composed of the descendants of the various people who settled in Liberia from 1822.
+The terms "Americo-Liberian" and "Congo" had distinct definitions in the nineteenth century but are currently interchangeable and refer to a whole Black community composed of the descendants of the various people who settled in Liberia in 1822.
 The designation 'Congo' for the Americo-Liberian population came into common usage when these Black Africans from America integrated 5,000 liberated Africans called Congo’s (former slaves from the Congo Basin, whom British and Americans freed from slave ships after the prohibition of the African slave trade) and 500 Barbadian immigrants into the Americo-Liberian hegemony.
 Americo-Liberians rarely intermarried with indigenous West Africans.

-Although Western literature and discourse in the United States and United Kingdom use the term "Americo-Liberians", this term is outdated and in common parlance the majority of Liberians (including the Americo-Liberian people themselves) and neighboring West Africans such as Sierra Leoneans refer to the Americo-Liberian people as "Congo" or "Congau" people.
-In addition to indigenous Liberian chiefs and royal families, upper-class Americo-Liberians and their descendants led the political, social, cultural and economic sectors of the country; alongside indigenous Liberian elites, upper-class Americo-Liberians ruled the new nation from 19th century until 1980 as a small but dominant minority.
+Although Western literature and discourse in the United States and the United Kingdom use the term "Americo-Liberians," this term is outdated.
+In common parlance, the majority of Liberians (including the Americo-Liberian people themselves) and neighboring West Africans, such as Sierra Leoneans, refer to the Americo-Liberian people as "Congo" or "Congau" people.
+In addition to indigenous Liberian chiefs and royal families, upper-class Americo-Liberians and their descendants led the country's political, social, cultural, and economic sectors; alongside indigenous Liberian elites, upper-class Americo-Liberians ruled the new nation from the 19th century until 1980 as a small but dominant minority.